Ordering phenomena in a heterostructure of frustrated and unfrustrated triangular-lattice Ising layers: Introduction

-However, the sign of the interactions matters in the case of a bilayer on a nonbipartite, such as triangular, lattice.
-It is well known that, in contrast to its ferromagnetic counterpart, a two-dimensional triangular lattice Ising antiferromagnet (TLIA) shows no long-range order (LRO) phase down to zero temperature due to high geometrical frustration~\cite{wann50}.
-On the other hand, a three-dimensional system obtained by stacking of individual TLIA planes on top of each other has been confirmed to display LRO also at finite temperatures~\cite{berker,blank,copper}.
-Recently, interesting cross-over phenomena have been observed in a layered system obtained by gradual stacking of a finite number of TLIA planes, that lead to a new scenario for fluctuation-induced ordering in frustrated spin systems~\cite{lin14}.
+If the underlying lattice has frustrated in-plane interactions, the corresponding stacked system can have more nontrivial physics.
+It is well known that, in contrast to its ferromagnetic counterpart, a 2D triangular lattice Ising antiferromagnet (TLIA) shows no long-range order (LRO) phase down to zero temperature due to high geometrical frustration~\cite{wann50}.
+On the other hand, a 3D system obtained by stacking of individual TLIA planes on top of each other has been confirmed to display LRO at finite temperatures through the order-by-disorder mechanism~\cite{berker,blank,copper}.
+Generally, frustrated spin systems can display remarkable and often unexpected properties (see, e.g., Ref.~\onlinecite{diep13} for a recent review).
+Peculiar critical behavior has been reported in the frustrated thin-film spin systems with Ising-like anisotropy~\cite{ngo07,phu09b}, showing crossover from the first- to second-order transition and two phase transitions related to disorderings of surface and interior layers, respectively.
+More recently, it was found that the interplay between the in-plane frustration and kink excitations fluctuating along the out-of-plane direction can induce ``stiffness from disorder'' phenomena in a layered system of a finite number of TLIA planes~\cite{lin14}.

-The above findings motivated the present study, in which we consider an Ising bilayer system consisting of one antiferromagnetic (AF) and one ferromagnetic (FM) triangular planes, coupled by the FM interlayer exchange interaction.
+Motivated by these studies, in this paper we consider a bilayer system of classical Ising spins corresponding to a heterostructure of two triangular planes, the spins within which are coupled by antiferromagnetic (AF) interactions in one layer and FM interactions in the other.
+The two planes are coupled by the interlayer interaction, which we can assume either FM or AFM without loss of generality.
 As discussed above, the critical behavior of the individual planes is very different.
-While the FM one displays a single standard Ising universality class phase transition to the FM LRO phase, the AF one shows no LRO down to zero temperature due to high geometrical frustration.
-The study of such a bilayer system with all the exchange interactions having uniform magnitudes pointed to the existence of two LRO phases in the AF plane, induced by an effective field coming from the FM plane~\cite{zuko16}.
-In the present study we demonstrate that the competing ordering and disordering tendencies enforced by the respective planes\footnote{Since the layers in the present bilayer system consist of single planes, in the the following we will use the terms layer and plane interchangeably.} in the AF/FM bilayer result in a rather intricate critical behavior in the exchange interaction parameter space.
+While the FM one displays a phase transition in the Ising universality class to the FM LRO phase, the AF one shows no LRO down to zero temperature due to high geometrical frustration.
+A prior account of such a bilayer system has been provided in Ref.~\onlinecite{zuko16}, which pointed to the existence of the ferrimagnetic (FR) LRO phase also in the AF plane, induced by an effective field coming from the FM plane.
+In the present study we demonstrate that the competing ordering and disordering tendencies enforced by the respective unfrustrated and frustrated planes in the AF/FM bilayer result in a rather intricate critical and pseudocritical behaviors in the exchange interaction parameter space.

-\section{MODEL AND SIMULATION DETAILS}
+\section{Model and simulation details}